2009 Seattle Sounders FC season: July

 On July 1, Sounders FC traveled to Portland and eliminated the Timbers of the USL in the third round of the U.S. Open Cup.
 The game was played in front of an emotionally charged sold-out crowd.
 Roger Levesque—a player Portland fans have had a particular dislike for – scored Seattle's first goal within the opening minute.
 The following week, in a quarterfinal match, Sounders FC defeated visiting Kansas City on a penalty kick in the 89th minute by Sebastien Le Toux.

 It was announced in early July that the Sounders had signed left-footed Costa Rican defender Leonardo González to help at the left back position.
 The position had been a weak spot in Seattle's defense and filled by three separate players throughout the season.

 On July 11, the Sounders hosted the Houston Dynamo at Qwest Field.
 Brian Schmetzer filled in for Schmid who was at his son's wedding.
 Ianni scored his first goal of the season on bicycle kick that would earn him the MLS goal of the Week.
-On the following Tuesday, the Sounders defeated the Dynamo at Strfire in the U.S. Open Cup semifinals.
+On the following Tuesday, the Sounders defeated the Dynamo at Starfire in the U.S. Open Cup semifinals.
 Houston led when Jaqua scored in the 89th minute.
 King scored a goal five minutes into extra time, thus sending the Sounders FC to the Open Cup finals against D.C.
 United.

 On July 18, 2009, the Seattle Sounders lost 0–2 in a friendly game with Chelsea.
 All sections of the stadium were open and sold out with a crowd of 65,289 in attendance.
 The game was the first with the team for Chelsea's new manager, Carlo Ancelotti, and their new forward Daniel Sturridge.

 Seattle finished July at home with a scoreless draw against Chicago.
 The Fire went a man down in the 54th minute but Ljungberg was ejected minutes later after protesting a yellow card for what the referee saw as diving in the penalty area.

 Keller and Ljungberg were named to the 2009 MLS All-Star Game by votes from fans.
 Ljungberg lead the MLS in total votes.
 Hurtado and Montero were later selected for the game held on July 29.
 Ljungberg missed the final shot in the loss which was decided by penalty kicks.
 He was later hospitalized due to another migraine.